archiverjs/node-zip-stream/README.md

 #### store `boolean`

-If true, entry contents will be stored without compression.
+If true, entry contents will be archived without compression.

 #### comment `string`